muratk5n/thirdwave/en/2019/05/drugs.md

 as this drug is becoming accepted at the same level of alcohol these days, report's focus is harder drugs.

+Routes are drawn from country's center coordinate to another's center coordinate, the places per country are nothing special (they are not cities, ports).

 Arrest location counts below;

 ```python